code-423n4/2023-04-rubicon-findings/data/xkycc-G.md

-### Replace uint128 cast with with inequality check of to size of uint128
+### FINDING 2: Replace uint128 cast with with inequality check of to size of uint128
+Casting can be inefficient in terms of gas cost.
+If you are just using casting to check if a variable is less than the size of a uint128, consider using an inequality check to the size of a uint128 instead of a cast.

 *Proposed change:*
 ```solidity